Home

 One great thing about Turkish souvenirs you buy in Kusadasi is they will be very different from your regular Made In China souvenirs that you often pick up in other parts of the world.
 You know what we mean… they all look the same it’s just that the logo is different.

-Another great thing is, when you buy in Kusadasi, you can take care of everyone… your sister’s newborn baby and your aunt Mabel, your co-workers and your next-door neighbour.
+Another great thing is, when shopping here, you can take care of everyone… your sister’s newborn baby and your aunt Mabel, your co-workers and your next-door neighbour.

-So what are some typical Turkish souvenirs and what to buy in Turkey, you must be wondering.
+So what are some typical souvenirs from Turkey, what is Turkey famous for and what to buy in Turkey?

 Of course, when you’re getting a Turkish rug for yourself, you will go with a nice wool or silk rug.
 But Turkish kilim rugs are a perfect gift for anyone back home that just bought their first home, someone who is redecorating an old one or even your kids who just moved to college and need something to personalize their dorm room with.